Wayne K. Blickenstaff: Ace in a day status

-On March 24, Lieutenant Colonel Blickenstaff was leading his squadron on a patrol near Kassel, Germany when they encountered approximately 15 Me109s providing top cover for a similar number of Fw190s several thousand feet below them.
-Blickenstaff quickly dove and got behind one Fw190 and shot it down.
-Blickenstaff then fired at an Me109, getting several direct hits.
+On March 24, Lieutenant Colonel Blickenstaff was leading his squadron on a patrol near Kassel, Germany, when they encountered approximately 15 Bf 109s providing top cover for a similar number of Fw 190s several thousand feet below them.
+Blickenstaff quickly dove and got behind one Fw 190 and shot it down.
+Blickenstaff then fired at an Bf 109, getting several direct hits.
 He observed the canopy come off, but the plane crashed before the pilot had a chance to bail out.

-While looking around for more targets, Lieutenant Colonel Blickenstaff observed a fellow P-51 pilot shoot down an Fw190, which crashed into a tree line.
-Blickenstaff then saw an Me109 coming from his rear, but he was able to out-turn the aircraft and place several hits on it, causing it to crash into some trees.
+While looking around for more targets, Lieutenant Colonel Blickenstaff observed a fellow P-51 pilot shoot down an Fw 190, which crashed into a tree line.
+Blickenstaff then saw a Bf 109 coming from his rear, but he was able to out-turn the aircraft and place several hits on it, causing it to crash into some trees.

-At this point, Blickenstaff observed another pilot, Major Robert A. Elder, shoot down two Fw190s as another enemy plane was on his tail.
-The Fw190 on Elder's tail broke off and Blickenstaff opened fire on the plane.
-Although only one of his guns fired, Blickenstaff was still able to shoot the Fw190 down.
-Blickenstaff then spotted another Fw190 and called for another pilot to shoot it down.
+At this point, Blickenstaff observed another pilot, Major Robert A. Elder, shoot down two Fw 190s as another enemy plane was on his tail.
+The Fw 190 on Elder's tail broke off and Blickenstaff opened fire on the plane.
+Although only one of his guns fired, Blickenstaff was still able to shoot the Fw 190 down.
+Blickenstaff then spotted another Fw 190 and called for another pilot to shoot it down.
 When no one responded, Blickenstaff managed to shoot it down with his one machine gun that was still operating.

-Blickenstaff claimed three Fw190s and two Me109s in 30 minutes, making him an ace in a day.
+Blickenstaff claimed three Fw 190s and two Bf 109s in 30 minutes, making him an ace in a day.
 Additionally, Major Elder also shot down five enemy planes.
 This was the only time in the history of Eighth Air Force when two pilots from the same unit destroyed five or more enemy aircraft in the same engagement.
 The squadron downed a total of 29 German aircraft, losing five of their own.
 Blickenstaff was awarded the Distinguished Service Cross for his actions that day.
 These were his final victories of the war, bringing his total number to 10.

 Post-war

 When the war ended, Blickenstaff was discharged from Army Air Forces as a lieutenant colonel.
 He attended the Chouinard Art Institute in Los Angeles and became an artist/illustrator.
 He had three children from his first marriage and one child and three step-children from his second marriage.
 He retired in 1989.
-Wayne K. Blickenstaff died on December 23, 2011 in Charlotte, North Carolina.
+Wayne K. Blickenstaff died on December 23, 2011, in Charlotte, North Carolina.